trstringer/manual-approval/README.md

       approvers: user1,user2,org-team1
       minimum-approvals: 1
       issue-title: "Deploying v1.3.5 to prod from staging"
+      exclude-workflow-initiator-as-approver: false
 ```

 - `approvers` is a comma-delimited list of all required approvers.
 An approver can either be a user or an org team. (*Note: Required approvers must have the ability to be set as approvers in the repository.
 If you add an approver that doesn't have this permission then you would receive an HTTP/402 Validation Failed error when running this action*)
 - `minimum-approvals` is an integer that sets the minimum number of approvals required to progress the workflow.
 Defaults to ALL approvers.
-- `issue-title` is a string that will be appened to the title of the issue.
+- `issue-title` is a string that will be appended to the title of the issue.
+- `exclude-workflow-initiator-as-approver` is a boolean that indicates if the workflow initiator (determined by the `GITHUB_ACTOR` environment variable) should be filtered from the final list of approvers.
+This is optional and defaults to `false`.
+Set this to `true` to prevent users in the `approvers` list from being able to self-approve workflows.

 ## Org team approver